-Applicants or participants who believe that they have been subject to unlawful discrimination based on sexual orientation, gender identity, or marital status under the Equal Access Rule may notify the CDA either orally or in writing.
+Applicants or tenant families who believe that they have been subject to unlawful discrimination based on marital status, gender identity, or sexual orientation under the Equal Access Rule may notify the CDA either orally or in writing.

-Within 10 business days of receiving the complaint, the CDA will provide a written notice to those alleged to have violated the Equal Access rule.
-The CDA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the Equal Access rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+Within 10 business days of receiving the complaint, the CDA will provide a written notice to those alleged to have violated the rule.
+The CDA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).